We didn’t have long in Kingston, but it’s a pretty decent size with a pseudo-European vibe.

-Surprising nobody who has followed our blog, Kingston, Ontario is way better than Kingston, New York.
-This one is so hip that it actually has a pretty significant downtown street named The Tragically Hip Way, apparently honoring a local band of some renown in these parts.
+Surprising exactly nobody who’s been following our blog, Kingston, Ontario, is way cooler than Kingston, New York.
+This Kingston is so very hip that it actually has a pretty significant downtown street named The Tragically Hip Way, apparently honoring (or honouring) a local band of some renown in these parts.

 Most boaters have several of them.
 It’s a pretty cool flag, however, so we can’t blame them.
 We have a courtesy flag on the bow and like the look.
 The International Boys of Mystery even took to the maple leaf without a whimper, although they peeled them off quickly after earning a treat basically for refusing to pose.

 The heat and humidity mostly kept us inside today, but we ventured out for some mundane errands and dinner.
 Between us and Second Wave there are three Texans, so we tried the Lone Star “Tex-Mex” restaurant.